-Consider staying longer than 40-60 minutes with baby on Delivery Suite or Pannal as this may reduce the transfer to SCBU admission.
-We have encouraged medical staff to cannulate over on Pannal rather than admitting directly to SCBU for example.
+• Consider staying longer than 40-60 minutes with baby on Delivery Suite or Pannal as this may reduce the transfer to SCBU admission.
+We have

 - Video to be created of how to record saturations and what equipment staff should be using. - Completed: Video created to make staff aware where to plug in resuscitaires at a resuscitation in recovery in main operating theatres following a neonatal collapse following an EL LSCS, but the only resuscitaire was in use in the following EL LSCS.
 This is the very first instance this has occurred at the trust but action plan implemented and also a resus trolley has now been provided during the elective lists. - Completed: Preventing cold babies: video about thermoregulation, updated respiratory flowchart following RDS.